How to remove sterile gloves without contaminating yourself.

-While it’s fairly easy to put on exam gloves, eye protection, and a protective suit, there is a high risk when you remove this gear after being in a contaminated environment.
+It’s fairly easy to put on exam gloves, eye protection, and a protective suit.
+However there’s a risk when you remove this gear after being in a contaminated environment.

-Here’s how to remove exam gloves the right way, and how to properly ‘doff’ a Tyvek suit.
+Here’s how to remove exam gloves the right way, and how to ‘doff’ a Tyvek suit.

 How To Properly Remove Exam Gloves

-Disposable exam gloves are a physical barrier between you and the substances (infections) you are working with, and are crucial to avoid contamination while handling or in close proximity to the infected.
+Disposable exam gloves are a physical barrier between you and the substances (infections) you are working with.
+They’re crucial to avoid contamination while handling or in close proximity to the infected.

 They are inexpensive and effective protection from infection –